Leigh Montagna: 2007–2011: Rise and Grand Final Losses

-2012–2017
+2012–2017: Club Rebuild and Retirement

 The departure of Ross Lyon at the end of the 2011 season resulted in the beginning of a complete rebuild for St Kilda; and, despite the retirements and movement of many of his senior teammates, Montagna remained a model of consistency and a key leader through the rebuild.
 He played 102 out of 110 games in that period, averaging 26.4 disposals and finishing fourth in the club best and fairest as well as representing Australia on two more occasions.

 2016 saw Montagna play across half-back for the first time in his career; he excelled in that role, averaging 29.2 disposals per game and helped lead the club to within percentage points of playing finals for the first time since 2011.

 At the conclusion of the 2017 season, Montagna announced his retirement from the AFL.
 In February 2019, he was appointed as a Melbourne-based opposition analyst for Fremantle Football Club.

+Commentary

+Leigh Montagna currently commentates the AFL for Fox Footy and Triple M, he also commentates the National Basketball League for ESPN.